Signs and Symptoms of Soma Abuse

 For example, actress Jamie Lee Curtis admitted that she had become addicted to narcotic pain relievers that she was taking after cosmetic surgery.
 But once the pain of the procedure was gone, she didn’t stop taking them.
 She began to rely on the fuzzy, uncaring feeling that the opiates gave her.
 She finally had to admit that her reliance on these drugs was a sign of addiction and she got clean of them.

 Especially when a person has been relying on a combination of drugs to blank out the world, they may need a helping hand to get sober.
-The Narconon drug and alcohol rehabilitation program has been helping people achieve stable sobriety for more than forty-five years.
-This eight-phase rehab program has an excellent record of enabling people to find lasting sobriety.
+The Narconon drug and alcohol rehabilitation program has been helping people achieve stable sobriety for almost five decades.
+This rehab program has an excellent record of enabling people to find lasting sobriety.